 As discussed above, given a partial assignment to V_0 , we need to decide, for the (4,0) and (3,1) functions in V_2 , whether we assign them the majority assignment.
 The analysis in this section proceed in two steps.
 We first argue that for any assignment for the (3,1) variables, to minimize the weight of violated constraints, either all (4,0) variables are assigned according to majority of their associated functions in V_0 , or all of them are assigned according to anti-majority.
-It is easy to argue that the cost will be high in the case where all (4,0) variables are assigned according to anti-majority.
+It is then easy to argue that the cost will be high in the case where all (4,0) variables are assigned according to anti-majority.
 Then, assuming that the (4,0) variables are assigned according to majority, we prove that the (3,1) variables should also be assigned according to majority.
 This gives us a sufficient lower-bound for the weight of violated constraints.

-Before we argue about the optimal assignments, let us classify the variables with respect to the majority assignment for V_2 and see how different classes of variables relate to each other.
+Let us first classify the variables in V_1 with respect to the majority assignment for V_2 and see how different classes of variables relate to each other.
+We first consider those that are neighbors of the corrupted affine functions.